The Effects of a Family Non-universal Z' Boson in the \bar{B}_s->\pi K, \pi K*, \rho K Decays and B_d-\bar{B_d} mixing: The effects of family non-universal model

 Generally, the diagonal elements of the effective coupling matrix $B_{qq}^{L,R}$ are real as a result of the hermiticity of the effective Hamiltonian.
 However, the off-diagonal one $B_{db}^L$ may contain a new weak phase $\phi^L_d$.
 Then, conveniently we can represent $\Delta C_i$ as

 where the real NP parameters $\zeta^{LL,LR}$, $\xi^{LL,LR}$ and $\phi^L_d$ are defined, respectively, as

-From the constraints from $B_s-\bar{B}_s$ mixing, $B\to\pi K$, $\pi K^{\ast}$ and $\rho K$ decays, we have got the bounds on $P_{ud}^{L,R}$ and $D_{ud}^{L,R}$~\cite{Chang2}, which are recapitulated in Table~\ref{inputsZp} for convenience.
+Firstly, we shall specify the values of the $Z^{\prime}$ input parameters in our calculations.
+In $b\to s\bar{q}q$ transition, the combinations of $b-s-Z^{\prime}$, $u-u-Z^{\prime}$ and $d-d-Z^{\prime}$ couplings~({\it i.~e.} $\zeta^{LL,LR}_s$ and $\xi^{LL,LR}_s$, which could be derived through replacing $B_{db}^L$ in Eq.~(\ref{comPara}) by $B_{sb}^L$) have been well bounded by the constraints from $B\to\pi K^{(\ast)}$ and $\rho K$ decays~\cite{Chang1}.
+After considering the constraints from $B_s-\bar{B}_s$ mixing, which performs constraint on $b-s-Z^{\prime}$ coupling solely, one may easily extract the results of $u-u-Z^{\prime}$ and $d-d-Z^{\prime}$ couplings $P_{ud}^{L,R}$ and $D_{ud}^{L,R}$~\cite{Chang2}, which are recapitulated in Table~\ref{inputsZp}\footnote{In ref.~\cite{Chang2}, the errors for the numerical results of the $Z^{\prime}$ couplings are obtained simply with a Gaussian distribution treatment of the outputs caused by the uncertainties of input parameters.
+In this paper, to evaluate the conservative effects of the $Z^{\prime}$ couplings, we would study the whole possible regions of the $Z^{\prime}$ couplings, which are listed in Table~\ref{inputsZp}.}.
+Such results are the same as the ones in $b\to d\bar{q}q$ transition and will be adopted in the following analysis.

 As for $b-d-Z^{\prime}$ coupling, in Ref.~\cite{Chang2}, we have found the strength of $B_{db}^L$ is strongly suppressed by $B_d-\bar{B}_d$ mixing.
 So, in our following fitting, the constraints from $B_d-\bar{B}_d$ mixing are also considered.
 The basic theoretical framework for $B_q-\bar{B}_q$ mixing within a family non-universal $Z^{\prime}$ model have been given by Refs.~\cite{Barger2,Chang2} in detail.
 In this paper, we take the same framework and conventions as Ref.~\cite{Chang2}.
 Moreover, we also take the recent updated fitting results of two mixing parameters $C_{B_d}$ and $\phi_{B_d}$ by UTfit collaboration \cite{UTfit}, which are defined as

 and

 at $68\%$ probability\cite{UTfit}.